 Challenge: Employees failing to meet expectations is not just because they lack accountability or motivation, but also owing to poor management and supervision.
 While tracking employee performance in an office environment is not easy, with telecommuters it becomes even more difficult as you cannot actually see whether the employees came to work, how long they worked and what were they working on.
 The situation becomes worse if employees are not self-motivated and lack self-discipline.

 Solution: While you could ask telecommuters to email their daily work report, this will only give you an idea of what they are working on.
 On the other hand, over-zealous, micromanagement of your workers’ time such as tracking every minute they spent watching a website or using an application could produce negative results.
-The trick is to create a fine balance by staying away from micromanagement but still ensure your get the desired work output and productivity.
-You can always work out a system such as a status sheet for tracking project deadlines, weekly or monthly goals sheet for prioritizing work and so on.
-You could also use project management tools such as Jira or a simple task management tool such as Todoist to keep everyone on the same page when it comes to tasks and projects.
+The trick is to create a fine balance by staying away from micromanagement but still ensure you get the desired work output and productivity.
+You can always work out a system such as a status sheet for tracking project deadlines, weekly or monthly goals sheet for prioritizing work and or even use a time tracking software that will give you an idea what’s being worked on.
+You could also use project management tools such as Hubstaff Tasks to keep everyone on the same page when it comes to tasks and projects.

 Tip #5: Give positive feedback frequently